In order to avoid over payments and court proceedings, it is important that you tell us of any changes in your circumstances.

 How to report a change in circumstances

-Changes in your circumstances should be reported in writing and we may ask you for further evidence in support of your change.
+Changes in your circumstances should be reported in on line by clicking the link below.
+We may ask you for further evidence in support of your change.
+These can be provided by sending scanned or photographic evidence to firstname.lastname@example.org

 Please note: informing agencies of the Department for Work and Pensions or other offices such as welfare rights or your landlord does not automatically mean that the Council will be informed.